-There are many stages that are necessary to go from the decision to have a newly landscaped garden, through the landscaping design, and the construction to be completed, before you and others are at the stage where you can sit in, and enjoy, your new garden.
+There are many stages that are necessary to go from the decision to have a newly landscaped garden, through the design, planning and actual landscaping to be completed, before you and others are at the stage where you can sit in, and enjoy, your new garden.
 Within that whole process, it is reasonable to suggest that the designing stage is the most important.

 Unless the design is done correctly, taking into account the dimensions of the garden, the budget, the required features, and sound gardening principles with regards to what specific plants will be used, and where they will be located, any landscaping project is not going to be as successful as it otherwise could be.